Jonathangmit/Machine-learning-and-statistics/README.md

 # Week 1
 Set of of Git hub repository for the course, adding some SKlearn work I did over the summer to ensure the page is loaded correctly and I am capable of pushing and pulling between PC and Git.
+# Week 2
+Added in the 2 x jupyter notebook file and added the requirements text file.